xieweiAlex/English_Learning/book/poor-charlie.md

 > The reason we’re not in high-tech businesses is that we have a special lack of aptitude in that area.
 And yes—a low-tech business can be plenty hard.
 Just try to open a restaurant and make it succeed.

-Disney is an amazing example of autocatalysis.
+Disney is an amazing example of **autocatalysis**.
 They had all those movies in the can.
 They owned the copyright.
 And just as Coke could **prosper** when refrigeration came, when the **videocassette** was invented, Disney didn't have to invent anything or do anything except take the thing out of the can and stick it on the **cassette**.

 > On the other hand, in copying Jack Welch, I am trying to teach you something.
 When you don’t know and you don’t have any special competence, don’t be afraid to say so.